lcwitek/Premier-League-Shiny-App/abilities.md

   - See the predicted versus the actual along with the frequency

-  - Predicted whether a team will be relegated based on the wins, loses. draws, and goal difference
+  - Predicted whether a team will be relegated based on the wins, losses. draws, and goal difference

       - This table is not affected by the changing of k Observations